 What are thermogenic supplements?

 Thermogenic supplements increase your core (internal) body heat.
 As a result, your metabolism increases.
-And when you’re metabolism increases, you burn more calories.
+Thus, you burn more calories.

 Now, many people assume that just because you burn more calories you’re going to magically get a chiseled six pack that would make a Greek statue blush.
 However, these supplements will only melt your stored body fat when you also engage in regular activity/exercise and eat a sensible diet.

-In other words, if you’re eating a couple fast food meals a day and popping them, you’re most likely not going to look like a competitive bodybuilder.
+In other words, if you’re eating a couple fast food meals a day, you’re not going to look like a bodybuilder just because you take a thermogenic pill.

-The negative side effects even included death, including that of a 23-year old Major League Baseball pitcher, Steve Bechler, who was 23 years old when he died from a supplement containing this natural stimulant.
-(This goes to prove that not all natural ingredients, including herbs and supplements are 100% safe 100% of the time.)
+The negative side effects included death.
+One high profile case involved a 23-year old Major League Baseball pitcher, Steve Bechler.
+Bechler was 23 years old when he died as a result from taking a thermogenic supplement containing ephedra.

 “I can sum up my thoughts on thermogenics in two words: stay away!”

 Dr. Weil lists cortisol blockers as one fat-burning supplement to avoid like plague.
-To reiterate, cortisol is a stress hormone.
-If you’re cut off in traffic, it’s great that cortisol raises your blood pressure so you can make a quick-reacting decision such as swerving your vehicle to avoid a collision.
+Cortisol is a stress hormone.
+Cortisol raises your blood pressure so you can make a quick-reacting decision such as swerving your vehicle to avoid a collision.

 However, when cortisol floods your bloodstream because of chronic stress (say, anxiety about how you’re going to pay the bills), cortisol can interfere with digestion.
-Hence, more body fat.
+Consequently, you’re more likely to store more body fat.

-It’s really important to pay attention to how much caffeine (in milligrams) a supplement might contain.
-If you notice you can’t fall asleep at night, ditch the thermogenic supplement.
+Therefore, if you’re going to take a thermogenic supplement, make sure you pay attention to how much caffeine (in milligrams) a supplement might contain.
+And if you notice you can’t fall asleep at night, discontinue using it.

 Natural thermogenic foods